|Length:||1.5 feet||1.5 feet|

 Kits are born with their eyes closed, without fur, claws and teeth and must be weaned on mother's milk until they are old enough to eat solid food making them altricial.

 Historically found in Europe, several events occurred where domestic ferrets escaped or were released by their owners into the wild.
 New Zealand in particular is suffering from wild ferret populations which are responsible for wiping out vast numbers of native species.
-They are illegal to own in California and Hawaii without permits and Canada has outlawed the ferret pet trade entirely.
+They are illegal to own in California, New York and Hawaii without permits and Canada has outlawed the ferret pet trade entirely.

-As a way to educate the public on the dangers of invasive species, Oakland Zoo has 2 ferrets which are used in community programming.
-People are always sad to learn that it is illegal to own ferrets as pets in California, but are relieved to know that native species are being conserved from these cute, ferocious pets.
+Oakland Zoo has ferrets which are used in community programming, as a way to educate the public on the dangers of invasive species.
+People are always surprised to learn that it is illegal to own ferrets as pets in California.

 How You Can Help

-Obviously, keep from illegally importing ferrets in California, and help to inform others about the danger of having ferrets as pets.
-If you have pets, such as a cat, keep them indoors or trim their claws so that they do not eat native bird species.
+Help to inform others about the danger of having ferrets as pets.
+If you have pets, such as a cat, keep them indoors or utilize cat bibs or sound collars so that they do not eat native bird species.

 Fahey, Bridget.
 1999.
 Animal Diversity Web, University of Michigan.
 Internet